Pikachuxxxx/Pikachuxxxx/README.md

 <img align='right' src="https://github.com/Pikachuxxxx/Pikachuxxxx/blob/master/Resources/ezgif.com-gif-maker.gif" width="300"/>

-I love working especially with game engines and also enjoy tinkering with some weird computer graphics stuff.
+I love working with game engines and also enjoy tinkering with some weird computer graphics stuff.

 You know what?